 On 19 August 1958 a new Lockheed aircraft flew for the first time.
 It looked a little bit weird, with a long boom protruding from the tail and wings that seemed too short to support its bulbous fuselage.
 Powered by four Allison T56 turboprop engines (a winning formula for Lockheed) turning Hamilton Standard 54H60-77 four bladed propellers, the aircraft was derived from a new propliner Lockheed was also developing.
 The aircraft was intended to replace both the Lockheed P2V Neptune maritime patrol aircraft and the Martin P5M Marlin patrol flying boat.
 The propliner would go on to become the L-188 Electra.
 The patrol aircraft became the P3V-1 Orion.

 The first YP3V-1 was actually the third L-188 Electra built by Lockheed.
-Though clearly based on the Electra, the Orion was quite different structurally.
+Though clearly based on the Electra, the Orion was quite different structurally when the first fully modified prototype flew on 25 November 1959.
 A shortened forward fuselage with internal bomb bay and underwing pylons for additional weapons were some of the visual cues.
 Internally the Orion was beefed up and built to withstand the different stresses of low altitude maneuvering associated with anti-submarine warfare (ASW).
 The slippery shape of the Orion, along with those powerful T56 engines, helped the Orion to be either one of the, or the outright fastest turboprop aircraft of the day- capable of 411 knots (473 miles per hour).
 Later in life the P-3C set a few records too.

 Common design characteristics of the anti-submarine/maritime patrol Orion variants include the dorsal internal bomb bay just forward of the wing leading edge for internal stowage of up to eight conventional or nuclear warhead aerial torpedoes or nuclear depth charges, up to ten underwing pylons for carrying various missiles, rockets, mines, bombs, or other ordnance, and the 52 dorsal sonobuoy chutes located just aft of the wing trailing edge.
 As Orions have been upgraded/reworked/reassigned/retasked over their service lives, they have sprouted all manner of lumps, bumps, and blades associated with their various sensor systems and modifications.
 But all ASW Orions are equipped with the triad of ASW sensors: Radar, Sonar, and MAD.